Adult Vaccines in Philadelphia, PA

-There are a number of vaccinations that the Center for Disease Control and Prevention recommends for newborns and young children.
-All of these immunizations are administered by our specialists in order to protect your child from preventable illnesses like polio, measles, and more.
+There are a number of vaccinations that are recommended to be vaccinated with for different ages of adults, the CDC published a blog with those recommendations.
+All of these immunizations are administered by our primary care Physicians in Philadelphia in order to protect your child from preventable illnesses like polio, measles, and more.

 The Hepatitis B vaccine is typically administered immediately after birth to protect individuals from all three forms of Hepatitis B, which are each a serious type of liver infection that can lead to permanent scarring.